 Michael, who lost his wife a few years back, has been use to being a single dad to his two daughters until his new girlfriend Maddie comes along.
 Initially, Lily loves that Maddie is always there to lend a helpful hadn’t but as Lily gets to know her, she soon becomes suspicious of her.
 Does Maddie really care for them or is she willing to do whatever it takes to have a family of her own?

 The movie starts off with a ding dong ditcher.
-A woman in a hoodie stands outside as a man tells her she is acting crazy and to stay out of his life.
-“You’re loss!” the woman cries as the title card pops up on the screen.
+A woman dressed in a hoodie stands outside as a man yells and calls her crazy.
+He wants her to stay out of his life.
+“Your loss!” the woman cries as the title card pops up on the screen.

 Michael is recently widowed and left to raise his two daughters on his own.
 Lucky for Michael, he meets Maddie on a dating app and invites her over for dinner.
-The teenage daughter, Lily is skeptical.
+The teenage daughter, Lily, is skeptical.
 The younger daughter, Nicole, is excited.
-They are both being followed by Maddie who take pictures of them on their way to school.
+They are both being followed by Maddie, who takes pictures of them on their way to school.

 Ms. Vivica A Fox shows up is the guidance counselor of the school?
 She checks in with Lily and helps her with her college applications.
 Lily and Patrick (her friend, who I now hate because he has my name.) talk about picking a college.
 Lily wants to go to the college her mom when to.